nickgzzjr/messages/README.md

 Meteor
 ------
-Recently, I discovered Meteor, a full-stack javascript framework (out of the box templating system, schema-less database to DOM synchronization, and not to mention websockets) with the ability to produce high quality apps in no time.
+Recently, I discovered Meteor, a full-stack javascript framework (out of the box templating system, schema-less database to DOM synchronization, and not to mention websockets) with the ability to produce high quality applications in no time.
 The perfect tool for a beginner developer to pick up!
-To prove it, I saw two of my apprentices create beautiful websites in no time. (http://eddygzz9.meteor.com/)  As I did more and more research on Meteor, I discovered the amazing and powerful potential it beholds.
-At the moment, Meteor has not reached its 1.0 but to me it feels complete nonetheless.
+Meteor makes it simple to set up, and quickly get it up and running.
+There is no need to import your Javascript or CSS because it will do it automatically for you and plus most Javascript plugins can be found on Atmosphere, a place to explore Meteor packages.
+To prove how easy it is, I saw my apprentice, create a beautiful website in 2 - 3 days with zero web development skills and only a background in graphic design.
+(Check it out here - http://eddygzz9.meteor.com/)  Just create a new Meteor project, install needed packages, develop it, and run it.
+Whereas other frameworks require specific setup, and usually require tools like grunt to compile, auto-reload, and serve your application.
+There is no need for boilerplates, or Yeoman.
+With Meteor, life is simple.
+As I did more and more research on Meteor, I discovered the amazing and powerful potential it beholds.
+It is the perfect tool for prototyping.
+Meteor combines both frontend and backend in one place, with minimal effort.
+Currently, Meteor has not reached 1.0 but with its integrated accounts and security Meteor can be used to create a production application.

 AngularJS
 ---------
 When I discovered Meteor, I had been working with AngularJS, a very powerful web application framework that makes declarative templating and databinding seamless.
 So I thought, why not COMBINE them!
-This was the birth of a new monster.
+Together, I can use all of Meteor’s backend framework, that has accounts, a schema-less database and websockets, with AngularJS templating and databinding to augment or even replace Meteor’s primitive templating system.
+By using Meteor’s backend framework, there would be no need to worry about building a RESTful API, defining specific URLs or even an envelope structure, all I have to do is send a Javascript Object.
+Meteor’s templating system is based on Handlebars and does not support declaratives or automatic data-binding like AngularJS does.
+Combining them is the birth of a new monster.

+I also noticed Meteor loads all javascripts and all templates at load time, which to me is not web application calibre.
+We need to be able to enable asynchronous (on-demand) loading.
+Therefore we need AMD (Asynchronous Module Definition) which is appropriate for modern browser environments to improve performance and load times.

 Research
 --------
 I did my research first, of course.
-I found a github repo ngMeteor (https://github.com/loneleeandroo/ngMeteor/), whom claim, and I quote, “The simplest no-conflict way to use AngularJS with Meteor, Meteorite and Atmosphere Smart Packages.” but as soon as I kept reading, I read the heading, “New Data-Binding to avoid conflict” with Handlebars, ngMeteor changed the default AngularJS data bindings from {{foo}} to [[foo]].
+I found a github repo ngMeteor (https://github.com/loneleeandroo/ngMeteor/), who claims, and I quote, “The simplest no-conflict way to use AngularJS with Meteor, Meteorite and Atmosphere Smart Packages.” but as soon as I kept reading, I read the heading, “New Data-Binding to avoid conflict” with Handlebars, ngMeteor changed the default AngularJS data bindings from {{foo}} to [[foo]].
 Wait a minute, does this mean that I cannot reuse any of my old AngularJS code?!?
 Sure enough, you have to use their “Module Injection” methods or make “ngMeteor module smart packages”.
 This was not what I was looking for.

-So I kept doing my research and I found a blog, “The Wonderful Duo” by Zefei Xuan (https://medium.com/@zfxuan/the-wonderful-duo-using-meteor-and-angularjs-together-4d603a4651bf).
+So I kept doing my research and I found a blog, “The Wonderful Duo” (https://medium.com/@zfxuan/the-wonderful-duo-using-meteor-and-angularjs-together-4d603a4651bf) by Zefei Xuan.
 In my opinion, this guy was up to something, but it wasn’t quite what I was looking for.
 A folly intricate template solution, and just too many “headaches and hiccups”.
 I had to come up with something easier and simpler.
+Something that did not require me to worry about loading orders or problems with bootstrapping AngularJS.

-Then I found ng-meteor (https://github.com/olanod/ng-meteor/), which integrates Meteor and AngularJS pretty well, but it uses blade and I’m not too familiar with it, and it also means I can not drop my old AngularJS code.
+Then I found ng-meteor (https://github.com/olanod/ng-meteor/),  which integrates Meteor and AngularJS pretty well, but it uses blade and I’m not too familiar with it.
+It also means I can not drop my old AngularJS code.
+This is a no go.

-These solutions I found work to an extend, but they just seem a little too complicated and conflicting.
-I also noticed Meteor loads all javascripts and all templates at load time, which to me is not web application calibre.
-We need to be able to enable asynchronous (on-demand) loading.
+The solutions I found work to an extent, but they just seem a little too complicated and conflicting.

 Solution
 --------
-With the help of angularAMD, a “utility to facilitate the use of RequireJS in AngularJS applications supporting on-demand loading”, RequireJS (duh), and the AngularUI Router I was able to come up with a clean solution.
-With this solution AngularJS runs completely separate but on top of Meteor.
-It uses Meteor’s global variables and replaces the typical AngularJS RESTful clients (lower-level `$http`, or higher-level `$resource`) plus there is a bonus, websockets!
+I was able to come up with a clean solution with the help of angularAMD, a “utility to facilitate the use of RequireJS in AngularJS applications supporting on-demand loading”, RequireJS (duh), and the AngularUI Router.
+In this solution AngularJS runs completely separate but on top of Meteor.
+It uses Meteor’s global variables to replace typical AngularJS RESTful clients (lower-level `$http`, and higher-level `$resource`), doing so, has an immediate bonus, websockets!
 Two birds with one stone.

 Tutorial
 --------
-A simple messaging system, similar to a chat, forsay.
+A simple messaging system, similar to a chat.

 Start by making a Meteor project, easy indeed.